martinjrobins/diffsol/README.md

 ## Features

+DiffSol has two implementations of the Backward Differentiation Formula (BDF) method, one in pure rust, the other wrapping the [Sundials](https://github.com/LLNL/sundials) IDA solver.
-Currently only one solver is implemented, the Backward Differentiation Formula (BDF) method.
-This is a variable step-size implicit method that is suitable for stiff ODEs and semi-explicit DAEs and is similar to the BDF method in MATLAB's `ode15s` solver or the `bdf` solver in SciPy's `solve_ivp` function.
+This method is a variable step-size implicit method that is suitable for stiff ODEs and semi-explicit DAEs and is similar to the BDF method in MATLAB's `ode15s` solver or the `bdf` solver in SciPy's `solve_ivp` function.